 The Intermittency and Flexibility Problem

-According to an IAEA’s report, as shares of intermittent energy production increase in the electricity grid, the residual demand will become more volatile (i.e. suffer from extreme load variations and unpredictability).
+According to a report from the International Atomic Energy Agency (IAEA), as shares of intermittent energy production increase in the electricity grid, the residual demand will become more volatile (i.e. suffer from extreme load variations and unpredictability).
 The more intermittent issues a renewable energy source creates, the greater the costs and difficulties in reaching supply-and-demand equilibrium.
 If left unaddressed, the issue of intermittency can undermine the electricity system, putting hospitals, offices, residential areas, at risk of blackouts.

 Unfortunately, at the moment, fossil fuels are making up for the majority of intermittency energy gaps.
 However, NPPs have already demonstrated their ability to compensate for renewables’ intermittency.
 The IAEA explains that “in France, for example, NPPs are routinely ramped up and down between 100% and 20% of nominal power twice per day.
 The total nominal flexible capacity of nuclear units in France is reported to be 15 000 MW, which is sufficient to balance VRE [Variable Renewable Energy] intermittency until 2030.”